fernandohiroshi/fernandohiroshi/README.md

 W e l c o m e !

 ## About:
 Web Developer with 3 years of experience specializing in front-end technologies like Next.js, React, TypeScript, and Tailwind CSS.
-Expanding skills in React Native and back-end (Node.js, Express, PostgreSQL) to deliver scalable fullstack solutions.
+Expanding skills in React Native and back-end (Node.js, Express, PostgreSQL, MongoDB, Prisma ORM) to deliver scalable fullstack solutions.

 Founder of Konbini Code, creating modern, responsive websites from landing pages to micro e-commerces.
 I manage projects end-to-end, focusing on clean code, performance, and mobile-first design.

 With over 10 years living in Japan, I bring a multicultural perspective and strong user experience focus.
 Always curious and learning, staying up to date with the latest technologies.